12 Customizing Graphs

 See, Graph Template Basics

-- Plot > My Templates: menu (worksheet is active)
+- Plot > Template Library menu (worksheet or matrixsheet is active)

 See, The Graph Template Library